expath/xpath-ng/restricted-sequences.md

     SequenceOfTest ::= "sequence-of" "(" ItemType (","  ItemType)* ")"

 ## Related Proposals

 1. Sequence Decomposition -- Extracting the values from a sequence into separate variables in a single for/let/etc. clause.

+## Version History

+1. Initial proposal.
+1. Revised the *tuple sequence type* terminology as *restricted sequences*, and updated the syntax to avoid parse conflicts with `ParenthesizedItemType`.
+1. Updated the `subtype` judgement semantics using a combination of a proposal by Michael Kay and static analysis rules for the XQuery IntelliJ plugin.